AnimMouse/animmouse-website/content/post/converge-zte-bridge-mode/index.md

 tags:
   - tutorials
 ---
-# How to bridge mode Converge ZTE modem
+How to bridge mode Converge ZTE modem.\
-Tested on ZTE F660 and ZTE F670L
+Tested on ZTE F660 and ZTE F670L.

 ## Setup bridge mode